Pronunciation: mor' feen

-You should not take this medicine if you have ever had an allergic reaction to morphine or other narcotic medicines, or if you have:
+You should not take this medicine if you have ever had an allergic reaction to morphine or other opioid medicines or if you have:

-Do not use morphine if you have used an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+- if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.

 To make sure morphine is safe for you, tell your doctor if you have ever had: